For decades, a sexual predator doctor groomed this community to believe he could do no wrong

 JUSTICE, FINALLY

 The chain of events that ended with Barto finally in handcuffs began Dec.
-21, 2017 when a 12-year-old girl told her mom that at the end of an examination, the doctor had her sit on his lap while he molested her, according to a probable cause affidavit.
+21, 2017, when a 12-year-old girl told her mother that at the end of an examination, the doctor had her sit on his lap while he molested her, according to a probable-cause affidavit.

 Summoned by the Richland Township police, Barto demonstrated to a detective that he had been “holding the child with his hand directly over the vaginal area,” the affidavit states.

-Note: CORRECTION (March 17, 2019, 10:50 a.m.
-ET): An earlier version of this article misstated the Pennsylvania attorney general's first name.
-It is Josh, not John.